python/cpython/Doc/library/statistics.rst

    value or compute ``106`` as the midpoint).
 This might matter if there are too few samples for a given number of cut points.

+   The choice of *method* depends on whether dataset includes or excludes the lowest and highest possible values from the population.

+   The *method* defaults to *exclusive*.
+This is used for data sampled from a population with more extreme values than found in the samples.
+The quantiles are computed with the assumption that each data point, including the smallest and largest, separates two continuous intervals with equal probability.

-   If *method* is set to *inclusive*, *dist* is treated as population data.
-   The minimum value is treated as the 0th percentile and the maximum value is treated as the 100th percentile.
+   When the *method* is set to *inclusive*, the minimum value in *dist* is treated as the 0th percentile and the maximum value is treated as the 100th percentile.
+This is useful for describing population data.
+It also applies to sample data that is known to include the most extreme possible values (such as a sample of test scores including 0 and 100, the lowest and highest possible scores).

    If *dist* is an instance of a class that defines an :meth:`~inv_cdf` method, setting *method* has no effect.

    .. doctest::